 In order to define convergence of a solution an assessment of the solution errors is required.
-For every property $\phi$ in each cell the imbalance within the discretised equation can be computed as the difference between right and side and left hand side.
-Summing this imbalance over all cells we obtain the unscaled residual $R{u}^{\phi}$ :
+For every property φ in each cell the imbalance within the discretised equation can be computed as the difference between right hand side and left hand side.
+Summing this imbalance over all cells we obtain the unscaled residual R_u^{φ} :